As an Amazon Associate we earn from qualifying purchases.

 Cauliflower is one of the best ways to start cutting down on carbs and calories in your diet.
-If you have ever had cauliflower rice, cauliflower mashed potatoes, or had some buffalo or Manchurian style you know exactly what I mean.
+If you have ever had a side dish of cauliflower rice, cauliflower mashed potatoes, or had some buffalo or Manchurian style you know exactly what I mean.

 How to Clean Cauliflower

-When it comes to cleaning a cauliflower, I like to think of it in 2 big phases:
+When it comes to cleaning cauliflower, I like to think of it in 2 big phases:

-- Phase 1: Break it down and rinse it
+- Phase 1: Break the head down and rinse it

 - Phase 2: Balance it in salt and acid to really make sure anything unsavory has died off